 For all theses, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects prior to doing research on the thesis topic.
-The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the Academic and Instructional Services Office prior to the master's oral exam.
+A letter showing approval from the Campus Institutional Review Board (IRB), including the exact title to be used on the thesis must be provided to the departmental contact in the Academic and Instructional Services Office prior to the master's oral examination.
 Students should begin the approval process eight weeks prior to the examination.